Hawigirmachew/practiceALX/0x07-pointers_arrays_strings/README.md

-Ore on pointers and arrays
+Pointers to pointers and multideminsional arrays